Meri Aashiqui Tum Se Hi’s Shakti Arora & Neha Saxena Get Married In A Hush-hush Affair! (SEE PIC)

 Regarding The Rumours Of Their Wedding

-It has to be recalled that there were rumours of the actors wedding a couple of years ago.
+It has to be recalled that there were rumours of the actors' wedding a couple of years ago.
 Regarding the same, Shakti told the leading daily, "I can't change that because being public figures, we are bound to be judged and speculated upon all the time."

-Has Life Changed Post Wedding
+Has Life Changed Post Wedding?

 When asked whether his life changed post wedding, the actor said, "The feeling is yet to sink in and I don't feel like a married man yet.
 Abhi tak kuch samajh nahi aa raha, but it's a nice feeling."